First-Year In Science and Engineering (FISE)

 Free Academic Resources

-As a FISE resident, you will have access to your own in-house tutors – free individual or group-tutoring sessions is available in Ritner Hall for most first year math and science courses.
-The tutors come to your own residence hall, so you do not have to travel anywhere to receive help.
+As a FISE resident, you will have access to your own in-house facilitated study groups for most first year math and science courses.
+The study group leaders come to your own residence hall, so you do not have to travel anywhere to receive help.

 Mentorship and Guidance

 The first-year experience can be a challenge academically and socially.
 To help our students adjust to college life and start their academic career on the right foot, FISE scholars have access to a group of experienced upper-level science and engineering student mentors.
 Known as Program Assistants (PAs), our mentors live full-time in Ritner Hall and plan academic and social activities throughout the year.